Teoroo-CMC/DoE_Course_Material/Week_2/Workshop_4/README.md

 Let's have a look at a more [complicated case](/Week_2/Workshop_4/Jupyter-notebooks/2-6factor.ipynb).
 Go through the notebook and se if you understand the steps.
 Write comments and explanations in the notebook.

-## Task 3: More analysis
-Let's do some more analysis of the model from Task 2.